This course will not be running for 2021 entry. For more information, contact education-undergraduate-administrator

 Alongside rigorous academic study, you'll gain valuable skills and experience with a range of opportunities for placements and volunteering.
 Your studies will inform and guide you, giving you practice applying educational theory to real-world situations.

 This course will not qualify you as a teacher.
-However, it is good preparation for a range of postgraduate initial teacher training courses, which many of our students go on to complete.
+However, it is good preparation for a range of postgraduate initial teacher training courses.

-Our pioneering programme gives you work experience in a variety of educational settings
+Our pioneering programme offers you the opportunity to get work experience in a variety of educational settings

 In your first year you'll study four core modules which introduce some of the main theories and concepts which underpin the study of education.
 You'll learn key skills for analysing language, and explore English literature from both academic and creative perspectives.